rachael-codes/RB101/README.md

-# Ruby Problems
+# Ruby basics
-A collection of solved Ruby Problems.
+A collection of basic learning materials and exercises in Ruby.